Autogestion. Self-Organization and Social Transformation

 From the Right to the City movement to the Transition Towns network, the role of self-organization has come back to the front stage of social, political and environmental practices involving activists as well as artists.
 How do self-organized communities search for »paths through utopia«?
 What is the connection to notions like »autogestion« or »horizontalidad«?
 How do these ideas and practices relate to the field of social sculpture?
 Which relations do these practices entertain with the global politics of e.g. climate change conferences?
 And what roles are artists creating for themselves at the confluence of micro- and macro-politics of (un-)sustainability?
 Isabelle Frémeaux, Hermann Joseph Hack, John Jordan, and Shelley Sacks will discuss these and some other related questions.

-Dr. Sacha Kagan is Research Associate at the ISCO - Institute of Sociology and Cultural Organization (ISKO - Institut für Soziologie und Kulturorganisation), and at the »Global Classroom« project, Leuphana University Lüneburg, Sacha Kagan founded the International level of Cultura21, Network for Cultures of Sustainability, as well as the International Summer School of Arts and Sciences for Sustainability in Social Transformation (ASSiST).
-The focus of his research and cultural work lies in the trans-disciplinary field of arts and (un-)sustainability.
+Dr. Sacha Kagan is Research Associate at the ISCO - Institute of Sociology and Cultural Organization (ISKO - Institut für Soziologie und Kulturorganisation), and at the »Global Classroom« project, Leuphana Lüneburg, Sacha Kagan founded the International level of Cultura21, niversity for Cultures of Sustainability, as well as the International Summer School of Arts and Sciences for Sustainability in Social etwork (ASSiST).
+The focus of his research and cultural work lies in the trans-disciplinary field of arts and (un-)sustainability. ransformation

 The event in english language has been initiated and was moderated by Sacha Kagan and is part of Konferenzwoche 2013.